Adult and Children's Activities

 The Spiritual State of the Meeting Report to Philadelphia Yearly Meeting (PYM) provides a narrative, approved by the meeting, on its own spiritual and cultural matters.
 The report responds to queries that come from our book of Faith & Practice and the PYM Ministry & Care Committee.
 The PYM community relies on these reports to share the joys and struggles in the lives of our local meetings.
 They provide direction for Yearly Meeting business and programming so they meet Friends’ needs.
 Harrisburg Friends Meeting will gather and will ponder several guiding queries from Faith & Practice chosen by PYM.
 Our responses will be compiled into our report.

-May 18 and June 22, 2025, 9:45am to 10:45am
+April 27, 2025, 9:45am to 10:45am

 Alternatives to Violence Project (AVP): Transforming Conflicts and Lives in Post-War Palestine and Israel by